Frequently Asked Questions (FAQs)

 As explained in the footnotes in your module catalog, you can interchange some modules between the other branches of study (which you have not chosen) and your own branch of study:

 You can use a modul/modules with max.
 5 ECTS from M2, M3 or M5 of the other branches of study or from M2 or M5 of your own branch of study for your module group M3 and another modul/modules with max.
 5 ECTS from M2, M3 or M5 of the other branches of study or from M2 or M3 of your own branch of study for your module group M5.
+In total, this means that you can use 10 ECTS of those “external” modules, namely a module/modules worth 5 ECTS in your module group M3 and (an)other module/modules worth 5 ECTS in your module group M5.

 If you want to take exams from the other branches of study you cannot register for them as part of the “tree structure” for your branch of study in Campo.
-Please register for the exams in Campo as “electives”, i.e. register them as part of your module group M8/Free Choice Uni.
+Please register for the exams in Campo as “electives”, i.e. register them as part of your module group M8/Free Choice Uni or “additional achievements”.
 After you have passed the exams you have time until the very end of your studies to ask Mrs. Jahreis (helga.jahreis[at]fau.de) our Examinations Offices to move them to your desired module group.

 Prof. Andreas Maier has published a very useful video which explains the elements of a good scientific presentation.
 Please find it here.